 - Y1.6 A Youth Regional ARDF Championship is the event to award the title of Youth Regional Champion in ARDF.
-A Youth Regional ARDF Championship is organised by an amateur radio society authorised by its corresponding IARU Organisation. - Y3.1 A Youth Regional ARDF Championship is an annual event. - Y4.3 Applications are to be received by the Chairman of the ARDF WG not later than January 31st two years prior to the year of the Championship. - Y5.5 Not valid at Youth Regional ARDF Championships. - Y6.4 Not valid at Youth Regional ARDF Championships. - Y9.1 The International Jury for Youth Regional ARDF Championships shall consist of the following members: - Chairman of the Jury - Secretary of the Jury - Siting referee - representative of each participating society - Y9.2 The Chairman of the Jury at a Youth Regional ARDF Championship shall be an ARDF International Class Referee authorised by the relevant regional ARDF WG. - Y9.3 The referees in the competition area, at start and finish and the siting referee shall be experienced referees provided by the organising society. - Y9.4 The names of the members of the International Jury shall be recorded and announced at the first Jury meeting at the Championship at the latest. - Y14.2.
+A Youth Regional ARDF Championship is organised by an amateur radio society authorised by its corresponding IARU organisation. - Y3.1 A Youth Regional ARDF Championship is an annual event. - Y4.3 Applications are to be received by the Chairman of the ARDF WG not later than January 31st two years prior to the year of the Championship. - Y5.5 Not valid at Youth Regional ARDF Championships. - Y6.4 Not valid at Youth Regional ARDF Championships. - Y8.1 The International Jury for Youth Regional ARDF Championships shall consist of the following members: - Chairman of the Jury - Secretary of the Jury - Siting referee - representative of each participating society - Y8.2 The Chairman of the Jury at a Youth Regional ARDF Championship shall be an ARDF International Class Referee authorised by the relevant regional ARDF WG.
+The appointment shall be announced at least nine months prior to the Championship. - Y8.3 The referees in the competition area, at start and finish and the siting referee shall be experienced referees provided by the organising society. - Y8.4 The names of the members of the International Jury shall be recorded and announced at the first Jury meeting at the Championship at the latest. - Y15.2.
 Categories: